wisechengyi/rust_tar_repro/README.md

 Problem:
 A file should show up after untarring, but instead, it appears as a directory.

+Repro'ed on both mac 10.14.1 and docker rust:1.30-stretch

 #### Step 1
 ```
 cargo run --bin rust-tar tar